jackkershaw/my-coding-progress/src/progress.md

 - 23 May: 1 hour coding test prep
 - 24 May: 5.5 hour Right to City website, 1.75 hour coding test.
 - 25 May: 2.5 hour Right to City website
+- 27 May: 4 hour Right to City website

 ## Codewars Profile